 Let us consider a cylindrical vessel/pipe of outer diameter Do subject to an internal design pressure of P. Let the corrosion allowance be € and mill tolerance ± M %.
 Let the recommended plate thickness be T.

 Let a nozzle (or branch connection) of outer diameter (OD) do, Inner Diameter (ID) di, and nominal thickness t =(OD-ID)/2 ) be required to be provided on this vessel/pipe (header).
 Let the mill tolerance be m%.
-Corrosion allowance and design pressure would be € and P as for the header as the vessel and nozzle face identical service conditions.
+Corrosion allowance and design pressure would be € and P for the header as the vessel and nozzle face identical service conditions.

 It helps to consider the steps that go into recommending the header and branch thickness.
-Minimum thickness for pressure is calculated, corrosion/erosion/mill tolerance allowances are added and the next higher commercial thickness is recommended.
+The minimum thickness for pressure is calculated, corrosion/erosion/mill tolerance allowances are added and the next higher commercial thickness is recommended.
 Most of the time, there is an extra thickness available in the header design to handle stress intensification of the affected zone.
 The compensation area can take advantage of this discount.
 Often, this extra area available is more than the area lost and in such cases, No extra area by way of reinforcing pad is required.
-Such a nozzle is called “self-compensating nozzle”.
+Such a nozzle is called a “self-compensating nozzle”.

 In a similar way, The nozzle thickness is calculated.
 So some extra thickness (and hence area) is available in the nozzle itself.
 This available extra nozzle thickness up to a height of H1 above the header OD can be accounted for in the area available in the original design.
 This thickness can be discounted in the calculations of the actual area that is lost and which must be compensated through the provision of a reinforcement pad.